jean-pierreBoth/coreset/README.md

 #### Results for coreset construction + basic weighted medoid  (L1 distance)

-The fraction for data subsampling was set 0.11.
+The size of the coreset was set 0.11 * the number of data points.
 We asked 10 clusters.

 We give the me cost of clustering the coreset and the cost of dispatching a posteriori the whole original data to the medoids position obtained via coreset clustering.